 - Lovecraft Lite: The Ursa Minor.
-It's a gargantuan bear made of stars and it's only going to get bigger and more dangerous with time, but looking at it doesn't drive anypony into insanity, and it was stopped from destroying the town thanks to Twilight Sparkle giving it a bottle.
+It's a gargantuan bear made of stars and it's only going to get bigger and more dangerous with time, but looking at it doesn't drive anypony into insanity, and it was stopped from destroying the town thanks to Twilight Sparkle giving it a giant milk bottle.

 - Music Soothes the Savage Beast: Twilight's first move against the Ursa Minor is to create a wind that produces music by blowing through cattails, seriously mellowing out the monster.

 - Non-Malicious Monster: The Ursa Minor only went into a rampage because of Snips and Snails disturbing its sleep.

 - Pull a Rabbit out of My Hat: In "A Matter of Principals", Discord's tampering with Trixie's magic tricks results in her accidentally pulling an Ursa Major out of her hat instead of a rabbit.

 - Pun-Based Creature: They're giant bears named after ursine constellations and literally made out of stars and the night sky.

 - Rent-a-Zilla: The Ursa Minor is a bear quite a bit larger than most buildings in Ponyville.
 The Major is quite likely the single biggest animal in the show.